System Locking

 System locks are used to prevent actions from occurring on a client.
 For example, a system lock prevents a client from being updated or restarted.
 This is useful for clients running production software, or to prevent accidental changes.
 You can disable the system lock when you are ready to perform actions.

-1. System Locks on Salt Clients
+1. System Locks on Clients

-When a Salt client is locked, or put into blackout mode, no actions can be scheduled, Salt execution commands are disabled, and a yellow banner is displayed on the System Details page.
+When a client is locked, or put into blackout mode, no actions can be scheduled, execution commands are disabled, and a yellow banner is displayed on the System Details page.
 In this mode, actions can be scheduled for the locked client using the Web UI or the API, but the actions fail.

 The locking mechanism is not available for Salt SSH clients.

-Procedure: System Locking a Salt Client
+Procedure: System Locking a Client

 1. In the Uyuni Web UI, navigate to the System Details page for the client you want to lock.